NicosNicolaou16/dynamic_single_text_field/README.md

 # dynamic_single_text_field

-This library is a dynamic single text field (it is like PIN code but has not PIN functionalities) with top/bottom text label, and different customization.
+This library is a dynamic single text field (it is like PIN code but has not PIN functionalities) with top/bottom text label, and different customizations.

 <a title="simulator_image"><img src="sample_project/lib/example_screenshots/Screenshot_20230804_225047.png" height="500" width="200"></a>